abpframework/abp/docs/en/Community-Articles/2022-11-28-ef-bulk-operations/POST.md

 You can visit the microsoft example [here](https://docs.microsoft.com/en-us/ef/core/what-is-new/ef-core-7.0/whatsnew#executeupdate-and-executedelete-bulk-updates) about how to use it.

-## Bulk Operations in ABP Framework

 ABP Framework supports Entity Framework Core as its ORM.
-So, you can use these new methods in your repository classes in your ABP applications.
-But there is another feature that the ABP Framework provides: `IEfCoreBulkOperationProvider`.
-You can visit the [documentation](https://docs.abp.io/en/abp/latest/Entity-Framework-Core#customize-bulk-operations) to learn more about it.
-You always have full control of the execution of bulk operations in your ABP applications.
-When you call the `InsertMany`, `DeleteMany` or `UpdateMany` methods of the repository, that provider will be invoked and you can customize all the queries from one point.
-You don't mostly need to implement & customize that interface, but it's good to know that you can do it if you need.
+So, you can use these new methods in your repository classes in your ABP applications without any limitation.

 ## Usage in Repositories

-In most of the real world case scenarios, you need custom queries to execute bulk operations.
-You can't manage all the cases by overriding `IEfCoreBulkOperationProvider` and you can't even identify the entities in this provider because it's not aware of the properties of the entities.
-The best way to use this new feature is inside the repositories.

-Let me show an example below:
+You can use these methods in your repositories as below:

 ```csharp
 public class BookEntityFrameworkCoreRepository : EfCoreRepository<BookStoreDbContext, Book, Guid>, IBookRepository